 Sadhana of Mahamudra-2017

 The Sadhana of Mahamudra is a meditation and chant practiced regularly by the Shambhala community.
-At Tamalpais Shambhala we will be practicing this chant on the Sunday closest to the full Moon, from 11:00 a.m. to 12:30* (the practice generally takes about an hour, but please allow for an extra 15 - 30 minutes as times can vary).
+At Tamalpais Shambhala we will be practicing this chant on the Sunday closest to the New Moon, from 11:00 a.m. to 12:00* (the practice generally takes about an hour, but please allow for some flexibility as times can vary).
 The Sadhana of Mahamudra was written by the Vidyadhara Chögyam Trungpa Rinpoche while on retreat in Bhutan in 1968.
 This retreat marked a profound turning point in his presentation of the Buddhist teachings in the West.
 Afterward, he began teaching in a much more direct and penetrating way, traditionally known as "crazy wisdom."

 The text itself evokes this sudden fruition view, as if we are awakened buddhas on the spot.
 It also expresses the devotional longing of a spiritual traveler seeking inspiration and insight in times of physical and spiritual materialism.
 Bringing together these two qualities of devotion and crazy wisdom, the sadhana presents in poetic language and symbolic imagery the most profound teachings of vajrayana Buddhism.